Information on this page is for customers in

 Project Phase

-The interconnection project phase starts when you submit an interconnection request to ISO New England via the Interconnection Request Tracking Tool (IRTT).
+The interconnection project phase starts when you submit an interconnection request during an active cluster request window to ISO New England via the Interconnection Request Tracking Tool (IRTT).

 More information is also available on the Undergo the Interconnection Study Process page of the ISO New England Interconnection Process Guide.